SomeAspy/aspy.dev/.github/README.md

 It may not look the best but I'm proud of it.
 I'm not good with reactive libraries or CSS, but its been a lot of fun and a great learning experience working on this.
 When I started this project I had no idea how CSS, JSX, or TSX worked.

-~~I develop this website with Chrome Canary in mind, and also test for Firefox Nightly with lower priority.
-This is simply due to the market share for the browsers.~~
-I now build this with Firefox Nightly mainly.
-This is due to Google Chrome's funny ManifestV3 (See https://www.eff.org/deeplinks/2021/12/chrome-users-beware-manifest-v3-deceitful-and-threatening for a not-so-short summary)

 ## Hosting

 I host the base domain on my own VPS.
 Subdomains on the site are generally also hosted on my VPS.